Pelvic Floor Therapy | What To Expect on Your First Visit

 We will evaluate your posture, pelvis position, hip and spine flexibility and range of motion, position of the sacrum, and muscle tone throughout your abdomen, back, hips, glutes, and thighs.
 We may do tests to see if the peripheral nervous system is involved in your pain.
 We will also test your core strength and how stable your pelvis/back area is, and test for issues like Diastasis Recti (separation of the abdominal muscles that is common after pregnancy).

 After your orthopedic exam an evaluation of your pelvic floor muscles will be performed with your informed consent.

 After this external assessment of the pelvic region, is the internal portion of the pelvic floor exam.
 For adults, this is generally done either intra-vaginally or intra-rectally.
 Again, this is performed generally with a single gloved finger, no speculums, tools, or anything else.
-All the therapists have a very gently touch are constantly checking in with you, to make sure you are comfortable, safe, and feel in control.
+All of our therapists have a very gentle touch and are constantly checking in with you to make sure you are comfortable, safe, and feel in control.
 I do have to be honest, the lube is cold, so be ready for that!
-Otherwise, therapists will work with you to keep the exam as tolerable as possible and YOU are in charge of how far we examine you.
+But you can be sure that our therapists will work with you to keep the exam as tolerable as possible, and YOU are in charge of how far we examine you.